Brexit: So what does this mean for UK entrepreneurial businesses?

 If you have been speaking to prospective investors about investing into your business then you will want to double-check that they still have committed funds.
 However for most private equity and venture capital funds their current funds will be committed and the issue of Brexit may only apply to any new fund that is planned and whether they still have the support of their cornerstone investors.

-A number of investors are certain to be evaluating the outcome of Brexit and may choose to hold off until the position is clearer.
+Brexit has caused and will continue to cause a significant amount of uncertainty in the markets which means a number of investors are certain to be evaluating the outcome of Brexit and may choose to hold off until the position is clearer.
 With a reduction in access to finance, which seems likely in the short term, this will also provide an increased market opportunity for those investors who decide to get on with it whilst others wait.
 For those who swallow their ‘brave pills’ they will be able to secure some great deals at very sensible valuations.

 We think great companies will always get funded although we acknowledge that companies may need to work harder now to secure their funding.
 We have the experience of working with many tech companies throughout the recent recession and also during the times when the dot com bubble had well and truly burst and many of these companies not only survived these challenging times but flourished and have become very successful.